jzay/cs1302-minesweeper-alpha/README.md

 game programming.

-This project must be implemented in Java 7, and it must compile and run correctly, using SBT (more on SBT later) on Nike.
+This project must be implemented in Java 7, and it must compile and run correctly on Nike using instructions that you will provide in an
+<code>INSTRUCTIONS.md</code> file (more on that later).

 ### Minesweeper Overview